-Under the Education (Accreditation of Non-State Schools) Regulation 2017 (Regulation 16(3)), schools administered by the Diocese of Cairns Catholic Education Services (hereafter referred to as Catholic Education Services) have at least two nominated staff members to whom a student can report behaviour of another staff member that the student considers inappropriate.
-The names of these Student Protection Contacts are made known to staff, students and parents and are published on their respective school's website, in parent newsletters and in posters placed prominently around the school site.
-A central register is maintained by Catholic Education Services and updated annually.
+Under the Education (Accreditation of Non-State Schools) Regulation 2017 (Section 16(3)), schools administered by the Diocese of Cairns Catholic Education Services (hereafter referred to as Catholic Education Services) have at least two nominated staff members to whom a student can report behaviour of another staff member that the student considers inappropriate.
+The names of these Student Protection Contacts are made known to staff, students and parents and are published on the Cairns Catholic Education public website, in parent newsletters and in posters placed prominently around the school site.
+A central register is maintained by Catholic Education Services and updated regularly.